-The Annual General Meeting is scheduled to be held on Friday, 16 September 2022.
-For determining the entitlement to attend and vote at the Annual General Meeting, the register of members of the Company will be closed from Tuesday, 13 September 2022 to Friday, 16 September 2022, both days inclusive, during which period no transfer of shares will be effected.
-In order to be able to attend and vote at the Annual General Meeting, shareholders should ensure that all transfers of shares, accompanied by the relevant share certificates, are lodged with the Company's share registrar in Hong Kong, Tricor Tengis Limited, Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong (if the transfer will be lodged before 15 August 2022), or 17/F, Far East Finance Centre, 16 Harcourt Road, Hong Kong (if the transfer will be lodged on or after 15 August 2022) for registration no later than 4:30 p.m. on Friday, 9 September 2022.
+The Annual General Meeting is scheduled to be held on Tuesday, 19 September 2023.
+For determining the entitlement to attend and vote at the Annual General Meeting, the register of members of the Company will be closed from Wednesday, 13 September 2023 to Tuesday, 19 September 2023, both days inclusive, during which period no transfer of shares will be effected.
+In order to be able to attend and vote at the Annual General Meeting, shareholders should ensure that all transfers of shares, accompanied by the relevant share certificates, are lodged with the Company's share registrar in Hong Kong, Tricor Tengis Limited, 17/F, Far East Finance Centre, 16 Harcourt Road, Hong Kong for registration no later than 4:30 p.m. on Tuesday, 12 September 2023.

 The proposed final dividend is subject to the passing of the ordinary resolution by the shareholders at the Annual General Meeting.
-The record date for entitlement to the proposed final dividend is Wednesday, 28 September 2022.
-For determining the entitlement to the proposed final dividend, the register of members of the Company will be closed from Tuesday, 27 September 2022 to Wednesday, 28 September 2022, both days inclusive, during which period no transfer of shares will be effected.
-In order to be qualified for the proposed final dividend, shareholders should ensure that all transfers of shares, accompanied by the relevant share certificates, are lodged with Tricor Tengis Limited for registration no later than 4:30 p.m. on Monday, 26 September 2022.
-The payment of final dividend, if approved at the Annual General Meeting, will be made on Wednesday, 12 October 2022.
+The record date for entitlement to the proposed final dividend is Friday, 6 October 2023.
+For determining the entitlement to the proposed final dividend, the register of members of the Company will be closed from Thursday, 5 October 2023 to Friday, 6 October 2023, both days inclusive, during which period no transfer of shares will be effected.
+In order to be qualified for the proposed final dividend, shareholders should ensure that all transfers of shares, accompanied by the relevant share certificates, are lodged with Tricor Tengis Limited for registration no later than 4:30 p.m. on Wednesday, 4 October 2023.
+The payment of final dividend, if approved at the Annual General Meeting, will be made on Tuesday, 17 October 2023.